 CE Room 3

 Parents of children of any age are invited to gather in the UPC Library for fellowship and conversation about the struggles and joys of raising children.
 We ask questions like, “How do children develop a faith that becomes their own?” or “What are appropriate ways that children can learn to serve others?”
 Occasionally we engage in a book study.
-If you have young children and are seeking support, encouragement, ideas, or friends, this group is for you!
+If you are seeking support, encouragement, ideas, or friends, this group is for you!